KeyBridge/lib-itu-sm2117/docs/howtos.md

 assert np.array_equal(recordings[0], iq_without_name)
 ```
 ___

-### Naming channels <a name="channels"></a>
+## Naming channels <a name="channels"></a>

-If not specified the channels will be named 'Channel_0', 'Channel_1' and so on.
+Unspecified channels will be named 'Channel_0', 'Channel_1', and so on.
-You can alter this behaviour by specifing ``channel_suffixes``.
-Note that starting
+You can alter this behavior by specifying ``channel_suffixes``.
-the channel name with "Channel_" is mandatory per ITU-R SM.2117-0.
+Note that starting the channel name with "Channel_" is mandatory per ITU-R SM.2117-0.

 ```python
 from itusm2117 import write_iq_dataset, read_iq_dataset
 import numpy as np